What Is PL/SQL Ref Cursors In Oracle Database?

 DECLARE TYPE cursor_variable_name IS REF CURSOR RETURN (return type);

 Return clause plays a very vital role in declaring a Ref Cursor.
-It restricts its scope and makes your Ref Cursor limited to only those SELECT statements that return the result whose datatype matches with the one you specified in the RETURN clause while declaring it.
+It restricts its scope.
+And makes your Ref Cursor limited to only those SELECT statements that return the result whose datatype matches with the one you specified in the RETURN clause while declaring it.

 Also the return type of a Ref Cursor must always be of Record Datatype.
 It can either be record structure of a table or user defined record structure.

 In contrast to strong ref cursors, weak ref cursors are those which do not have any return type.
-In simple words, those ref cursors which do not have fixed return type are called weak ref cursors.
+In other words, those ref cursors which do not have fixed return type are called weak ref cursors.

-Since weak Ref Cursors do not have any fixed return type thus they are open to all SELECT statements and this makes them one of the most used Ref Cursors in PL/SQL.
+Since weak Ref Cursors do not have any fixed return type thus they are open to all SELECT statements.
+And this makes them one of the most used Ref Cursors in PL/SQL.

 Syntax of Weak Ref Cursors in PL/SQL